Case Study 01 // Component reviews UK service firm

 It didn’t have the right cost.

-The team had to check every item shipped or revised for accessibility, structural quality, performance, and reusability.
-Then turn each finding into a properly-formed user story, groomed onto the development backlog.
+The team had to check every release for accessibility, structural quality, performance, and reusability.
+Then turn each finding into a properly described job, shaped and ready for the team to pick up.
 That review took three roles.

 Developer